 sourcewill contain the blog's "source" files, namely - all the files such as the

-masterwill contain only the
+masterwill contain only the contents of

 These branches will obviously live in my GitHub Pages repo